SDK & API

 HMAC signing

 When you provide a signingSecret during initialization, the SDK automatically signs every request with an X-Recurcite-Signature header.
-The server verifies the signature and stores the verification status.
-Events with verified signatures carry more weight in evidence Packets.
+The server verifies the signature and stores the verification status for audit and export flows.

 const recurcite = init({